 About Tony Dale

-Representative Tony Dale was first elected to Texas House of Representatives in the 2012.
+Tony Dale was first elected to Texas House of Representatives in the 2012.
 He is the Vice Chairman of the House Committee on Juvenile Justice & Family Issues and a member of the Environmental Regulation Committee.
 He is a former member of the Energy Resources Committee, the Homeland Security & Public Safety Committee, the Local and Consent Calendars Committee and the House Select Committee on Child Protection.
 Tony also serves as the Chairman of the House Energy Caucus.
-He was named a 2013 and 2015 Courageous Conservative by the Texas Conservative Coalition and was awarded the 2013 Lone Star Conservative Award by the Texas Conservative Roundtable.
-In 2013 and 2015 the Texas Association of Business gave him their top award of Champion For Free Enterprise.
+He was named a 2017, 2015 and 2013 Courageous Conservative by the Texas Conservative Coalition and was awarded the 2013 Lone Star Conservative Award by the Texas Conservative Roundtable.
+In 2017, 2015 and 2013 the Texas Association of Business gave him their top award of Champion For Free Enterprise.
 He is A Rated by the Concerned Women For America for his voting record in the 83rd Legislative Session.
 The American Conservative Union named him a 2013 “ACU Conservative”.
 In 2013 The Combined Law Enforcement of Texas awarded Tony the Freshman of the Year Award and in 2015 they named him, “Best of the House”.
-The readers of the Hill Country News newspaper honored Tony by naming him the Best Elected Official in 2016, 2015 and 2013 and runner up in 2014.
+The readers of the Hill Country News newspaper honored Tony by naming him the Best Elected Official in 2017, 2016, 2015 and 2013 and runner up in 2014.

 Tony Dale’s commitment to service started long before his election to state representative.
 Prior to his election to the legislature he served on the Cedar Park City Council where he voted to keep taxes low and to reduce the city’s debt.
 He was appointed to a vacant seat in 2009 and was re-elected in 2010 and 2011.
 Tony fought to protect the property rights of Cedar Park citizens as Secretary and later Vice Chairman of the Cedar Park Planning and Zoning Commission.
 During his tenure on the Williamson County Conservation Foundation Board of Directors, he worked to reduce the federal government’s control of development by gaining local control over federally mandated endangered species regulations.
 He fortified the city’s guiding charter as a member of the Cedar Park Charter Review Committee.
 In 2004 former State Representative Dan Gattis appointed him as a member of the State Textbook Review Panel for the Texas Education Agency.